Remote work is more popular than ever.

 But at the same time, you need to know your remote employees or freelancers are getting the job done.
 Trust is so important and admittedly, somewhat more difficult when you’re working one or more time zones away from those delivering a mission-critical project.

-One way to do that is through remote monitoring, providing that works for both you and the developer.
+One way to do that is through remote monitoring, provided that works for both you and the developer.
 Not everyone will agree, but many should be happy to maintain a transparent working relationship.

-One question you might ask, when going down this route, is whether or not to hire a freelancer or work with a developer in a firm; or a team of developers at the same firm?
-They may or may not be remote from one another, but they will be working remotely from yourself and your team, therefore making the remote workers.
+One question you might ask, when going down this route, is whether or not to hire a freelancer or work with a developer in a firm; or a team of developers at the same firm.
+They may or may not be remote from one another, but they will be working remotely from you and your team, therefore making the remote workers.

 Whereas freelancers are often one-man outfits that usually need to outsource aspects of the work to complete a project for a client, or you need to work with multiple freelancers; which often proves far from ideal.